R. J. Helton: 2006–present: Later career

 The album Scott Alan Live, released June 26, 2012, features Helton singing the track "Blessing".
 The song, written by Alan, expresses the experience of coming out as gay to a parent.
 The Advocate described "Blessing" as an "emotional performance".
 Helton later recorded a studio version of the song for the album Scott Alan's GREATEST HITS, VOL. 1, which was released on November 4, 2014.

+Personal life

+Helton came out as gay in 2006, and non-binary in 2024.